Webinar | September 26, 2019 (12:00-1:00 pm ET / 9:00-10:00 am PT)

 Download Powerpoint Presentation

-Please join Heather Sussman and Matthew Coleman in the Cyber, Privacy & Data Innovation group’s webinar, “California’s and Nevada’s New Privacy Laws – What Companies Need to Know.”
+Please join Heather Sussman and Matthew Coleman for the Cyber, Privacy & Data Innovation practice’s webinar “California’s and Nevada’s New Privacy Laws – What Companies Need to Know.”

 California was the first U.S. state to enact a sweeping new privacy law, known as the CCPA, with an effective date of January 2020.
 Nevada has now enacted a scaled-down version of the CCPA that is slated to take effect even sooner – as early as October 2019.